openstack/skyline-console/docs/en/develop/3-10-FormItem-introduction.md

       ![check-group](/docs/zh/develop/images/form/check-group.png)

   - `textarea-from-file`
-    - 带有读取文件功能的多行文本输入框
+    - Textarea with read file feature
-    - 选择文件后，会将文件的内容读取到文本输入框中
+    - After selected file, will read the contents of the file into the textarea
-    - 以创建密钥输入公钥信息`src/pages/compute/containers/Keypair/actions/Create.jsx`为例
+    - Take set public-key information when create key-pare as an example `src/pages/compute/containers/Keypair/actions/Create.jsx` :

       ```javascript
       {